liberalsolutions/Android-Interview-Questions/Kotlin/Coroutines.md

 * Best for tying coroutines to the Android lifecycle, such as in Fragments or Activities, to ensure they are automatically canceled when no longer needed.

 ![alt text](image-1.png)

+### Q19.
+Which dispatcher should you use for CPU-intensive tasks and why?
+Dispatchers.Default is optimized for CPU-intensive operations.
+It uses a shared pool of threads designed for such tasks, ensuring efficient execution without blocking the main thread.

+### Q20.
+What is the main benefit of combining Dispatchers.IO with SupervisorJob in a CoroutineScope for a service?
+Answer: Combining Dispatchers.IO with SupervisorJob in a CoroutineScope handles IO operations efficiently and ensures that the failure of one coroutine does not cancel others.
+This combination provides robustness and resilience, making it ideal for services that need to handle multiple independent tasks concurrently.

+### Q21.
+What is the effect of using CoroutineScope(Dispatchers.IO + Job()) in a service?
+Answer: Using CoroutineScope(Dispatchers.IO + Job()) in a service will handle IO operations efficiently.
+However, any failure in a child coroutine will cancel all child coroutines within the same scope, which might not be ideal for services that need to handle multiple independent tasks concurrently.